itestforsomething/commitmsgtest/README.md

-# sample text 12 in branch1
+# sample text 20 in main